 3.Key Points for how Cyprus treats Crypto gains

 Cyprus applies a specific tax framework to cryptocurrency gains.
-The tax treatment depends on whether there is a taxable disposal event, what is your residency status, and whether the activity is considered investment or business.
-Below are the key principles individuals should be aware.
+The tax treatment depends on whether there is a taxable disposal event and what your residency status is.
+Below are the key principles individuals should be aware of.

 Tax Is Triggered Upon Disposal of Crypto